By Christie Vanover, Pitmaster, GirlsCanGrill.com

 Large pinch coarse black pepper

-Start a fire in your Breeo with 4-5 hickory logs.
+Start a fire in your Breeo fire pit with 4-5 hickory logs.

 Remove the membrane from the back of the ribs.
 Cut each rack in half.